Iamvivek-gupta/interview/react.md

 Okay, imagine filling out a form:

 **Uncontrolled Component:** Think of a regular HTML `<input>`.
 When you type something, the input element itself internally keeps track of the value.
 React doesn't directly control it.
 To get the value, you usually use a `ref` to access the DOM element.
+- In an uncontrolled component, form  is handled by the DOM itself.

 **Example (Uncontrolled):**